 It makes sense to try to gauge the interest of your visitors in news articles, feature stories, and other information that you might include upon a home page by carefully tracking how popular links to those features might be and replacing them or updating them when interest doesn’t seem very high or appears to have fallen off.
 Those articles or stories may be given more weight if they seem to be chosen by viewers and stay around for a while, or maybe given less weight and may be removed.

-Teasers, or a combination of links, snippet and images may be used for some articles or stories, and there may be more than one teaser for the same story.
+Teasers or a combination of links, snippets, and images may be used for some articles or stories, and there may be more than one teaser for the same story.
 The effectiveness of those teasers may be compared to each other, and the ones that appear more successful may be shown more frequently.

 Different Classes of Viewers and Different Content

 The Yodel Anecdotal blog post tells us that Yahoo is experimenting with providing different news and applications to viewers in France, India, and the UK.

 The patent tells us that when visitors who have a Yahoo profile and are logged into Yahoo visit the portal, they may see the information that is different for people who aren’t logged in, and their selections of what they click upon from news articles and feature stories and applications may influence what other people who share similar profiles may see:

-The characteristics in the user profiles of users requesting host web page are used to stratify the user population into classes.
+The characteristics in the user profiles of users requesting host web pages are used to stratify the user population into classes.
 Then, a different set of selection weights is refined for each class of users based on the popularity of documents within the class.